REGULATIONS

 Content last updated

-On December 7th, 2022, the Hong Kong Legislative Council passed the Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022, establishing a licensing regime for VASPs.
-The new law requires VASPs to apply for a license with the Securities and Futures Commission (SFC) to operate in Hong Kong and imposes statutory anti-money laundering and counter-terrorist financing obligations.
+The new law requires VASPs to apply for a license with the Securities and Futures Commission (SFC) to operate in Hong Kong.
+It imposes statutory anti-money laundering and counter-terrorist financing obligations.
 Similar to traditional financial institutions, licensing will require fitness and properness, financial resources, and risk management policies and procedures.
-VASPs have June 1st, 2023, to comply with the new licensing regime.
+On May 25, 2023, the SFC published AML/CTF Guidelines for SFC-licensed VASPs, which mandated that VASPs comply with the new licensing regime by June 1st, 2023.

 1. Is cryptocurrency legal in Hong Kong?